👾

 💡

 Should I be using a capacitor?
 Yes.
-470uF or more for 5 servos. n * 100uF where n is the number of servos
+470uF or more for 5 servos. n * 100uF where n is the number of servos But specifically for the PCA9685 board, I’d have to solder the capacitor.

 Adafruit Learning System Working with Multiple Same Address I2C DevicesAdafruit Learning System Working with Multiple Same Address I2C Devices